Jason-Teng/MethGET/README.md

   -c {CG,CHG,CHH}, --context {CG,CHG,CHH}
                         choose the context of methylation, default is CG -t {Promoter,Gene_Body,Exon,Intron,all}, --target {Promoter,Gene_Body,Exon,Intron,all}
-                        choose the target region of methylation, default is Promoter
+                        choose the genomic location of methylation, default is Promoter
   -pro PROB_CUTOFF, --prob_cutoff PROB_CUTOFF
                         define the differential genes by their probrability in